oracle-livelabs/converged/microservices-ords-security/setup/setup.md

 </copy>
 ```

-You should now see the directory `security` where in the directory where you launched the terminal.
+You should now see the directory `dcms-ords-sec` where in the directory where you launched the terminal.

 ## Task 4.
 Generate an API key